DataDog/datadog-ci/src/commands/junit/README.md

 - `--dry-run` (default: `false`): it will run the command without the final upload step.
 All other checks are performed.
 - `--logs` (default: `false`): it will enable collecting logs from the content in the XML reports.
 - `--skip-git-metadata-upload` (default: `false`): it will run the command without uploading git metadata.
-- `--git-repository-url` : is a string with the url of the repository to use to retrieve git metadata.
-If missing the url will be retrieved from the local git repository.
+- `--git-repository-url` is a string with the repository URL to retrieve git metadata from.
+If this is missing, the URL is retrieved from the local git repository.

 #### Environment variables